edgarmsalazar/oasis/README.md

     ```

 2. Use a sample of isolated haloes from the simulation data.
-This is part of the original pipeline but introduces noise at the mass function level as it depends on the halo sample.
+This is part of the original pipeline but can introduce noise at the mass function level as it depends on the halo sample.
  Below are the parameters for the `calibrate` method and an example.
     - `n_seeds`: number of seeds to load (depends on mass resolution).
     - `r_max`: search radius in units of $h^{-1}{\rm Mpc}$.
 All particles within this radius will be collected for calibration.